uber/baseweb/src/popover/README.md

 * `onClose?: () => {}`
   * Event handler when popover is hidden.
 * `onMouseEnterDelay?: number = 200`
-  * Number of milliseconds to wait before showing the popover after mousing enters the trigger elment (for triggerType `hover`).
+  * Number of milliseconds to wait before showing the popover after mousing enters the trigger element (for triggerType `hover`).
 * `onMouseLeaveDelay?: number = 200`
   * Number of milliseconds to wait before hiding the popover after the mouse leaves the trigger element (for triggerType `hover`).
 * `accessibilityType?: ACCESSIBILITY_TYPE[string] = ACCESSIBILITY_TYPE.menu`